-- (E) Surface Coating of Metal Parts and Products - (1) No owner or operator of a major source engaged in the surface coating of miscellaneous metal parts and products may operate a coating application system subject to this regulation that emits VOC in excess of: - (a) 0.52 kg/l (4.3 lb/gal) of coating, excluding water, delivered to a coating applicator that applies clear coatings; - (b) 0.42 kg/l (3.5 lb/gal) of coating, excluding water, delivered to a coating applicator in a coating application system that utilizes air or forced air dryers; - (c) 0.42 kg/l (3.5 lb/gal) of coating, excluding water, delivered to a coating applicator that applies extreme performance coatings; and - (d) 0.36 kg/l (3.0 lb/gal) of coating, excluding water, delivered to a coating applicator for all other coatings and coating application systems. - (e) The above emission limitations shall include all VOC emissions from both coating and solvent washing unless the solvent is directed into containers that prevent evaporation. - (2) If more than one emission limitation in paragraph (1) applies to a specific coating, then the most stringent emission limitation shall be applied. - (3) The emission limits set forth in paragraph (1) shall be achieved by: - (a) The application of low solvent coating technology; - (b) An incineration system which oxidizes at least 90.0 percent of the nonmethane volatile organic compounds (VOC) measured as total combustible carbon to carbon dioxide and water; or - (c) An equivalent means of VOC removal.
-The equivalent means must be certified by the owner or operator and approved by the Director. - (4) A capture system must be used in conjunction with the emission control system in paragraph (3)(b)&(c).
-The design and operation of a capture system must be consistent with good engineering practice, and shall be required to provide for an overall VOC emission reduction efficiency of at least 80 percent. - (F) External Floating Roof
+(E) Surface Coating of Metal Parts and Products

+- (1) No owner or operator of a major source engaged in the surface coating of miscellaneous metal parts and products may operate a coating application system subject to this regulation that emits VOC in excess of: - (a) 0.52 kg/liter (l) 4.3 pounds per gallon [lb/gal]) of coating, excluding water, delivered to a coating applicator that applies clear coatings; - (b) 0.42 kg/l (3.5 lb/gal) of coating, excluding water, delivered to a coating applicator in a coating application system that utilizes air or forced air dryers;

+- (c) 0.42 kg/l (3.5 lb/gal) of coating, excluding water, delivered to a coating applicator that applies extreme performance coatings; - (d) 0.36 kg/l (3.0 lb/gal) of coating, excluding water, delivered to a coating applicator for all other coatings and coating application systems; and - (e) The above emission limitations shall include all VOC emissions from both coating and solvent washing unless the solvent is directed into containers that prevent evaporation. - (2) If more than one emission limitation in Reg.
+19.1005(E)(1) applies to a specific coating, then the most stringent emission limitation shall be applied. - (3) The emission limits set forth in Reg.
+19.1005(E)(1) shall be achieved by: - (a) The application of low solvent coating technology; - (b) An incineration system which oxidizes at least 90.0 percent of the nonmethane VOC measured as total combustible carbon to carbon dioxide and water; or - (c) An equivalent means of VOC removal.
+The equivalent means must be certified by the owner or operator and approved by the Director. - (4) A capture system must be used in conjunction with the emission control system in Reg.
+19.1005(E)(3)(b) and (c).
+The design and operation of a capture system must be consistent with good engineering practice, and shall be required to provide for an overall VOC emission reduction efficiency of at least 80 percent.

+(F) External Floating Roof